mauritssilvis/challenges/java/executable_jar_maven_intellij/README.md

 ## Introduction

-With this part of the [Challenges](https://github.com/mauritssilvis/challenges) project, I provide the code and settings for a Maven project that can create an executable JAR.
+With this part of the [Challenges > Java](..) project, I provide the code and settings for a Maven project that can create an executable JAR.

 Below, I give an [overview](#1-background) of the project's [code](#11-java), [IntelliJ IDEA's configuration](#12-intellij-idea) and the used [Maven configuration](#13-maven) .
 I also detail some [issues](#2-issues-and-solutions) that can occur when creating an executable JAR using Maven, and I provide possible solutions to these issues.